Sam Gagner hits milestone as Detroit Red Wings beat Winnipeg, 3-1, for 2nd straight win

 Gagner reaches 500 points

-Gagner's first score, while the Wings were shorthanded, was his 500th career point.
+Gagner, who also scored an empty-net goal Tuesday, earned his 500th career point while the Wings were shorthanded.
 Captain Dylan Larkin out-hustled Winnipeg defenseman Josh Morrison to reach a loose puck and transported it into Winnipeg's zone, driving to the middle before feeding the puck to Gagner as he approached the net from the right flank.
 It was a nice change for the Wings, who had given up shorthanded goals to the Bruins and to the Ottawa Senators over the previous three games.

 Keeping it close